Do Coffee Filters have Plastic

 Eco-Friendly Basket Coffee Filters

 Eco-friendly basket coffee filters are a sustainable alternative to traditional paper filters.
 They are designed to reduce environmental impact while brewing delicious coffee.
-These filters are typically made from renewable and biodegradable materials, such as unbleached paper or bamboo fibres, which minimize waste and promote eco-conscious brewing practices.
+These filters are typically made from renewable and biodegradable materials, such as unbleached paper or bamboo fibres, which minimise waste and promote eco-conscious brewing practices.

 Unbleached paper filters are a popular choice among environmentally conscious consumers.
 They are free from chlorine and other harsh chemicals used in the bleaching process.
 These filters degrade naturally over time, making them suitable for composting and reducing landfill waste.